 Pharmaceutical Drugs & Chinese Medicine: A Comparative Analysis

 Stress and anxiety are two of the most common emotional disorders.
-Clinical Signs and symptoms include recurrent and intrusive thoughts, insomnia, disturbed sleep, illusions, hallucinations, difficulty concentrating, hyper vigilance, restlessness, anger, and irritability.
+Clinical Signs and symptoms include recurrent and intrusive thoughts, insomnia, disturbed sleep, illusions, hallucinations, difficulty concentrating, hypervigilance, restlessness, anger, and irritability.

-Western Medical Approach: Pharmaceutical drug treatment for stress and anxiety focus primarily on use of sedative and hypnotic drugs, such as Valium (Diazepam) and Ativan (Lorazepam).
-Though these drugs are very potent and have immediate effect to sedate patients, they do not address the underlying conditions.
+Western Medical Approach: Pharmaceutical drug treatment for stress and anxiety focus primarily on the use of sedative and hypnotic drugs, such as Valium (Diazepam) and Ativan (Lorazepam).
+Though these drugs are very potent and have an immediate effect to sedate patients, they do not address the underlying conditions.
 Furthermore, long-term use of these medications are associated with many side effects, including drowsiness, dizziness, tiredness, blurred vision, changes in sex drive or ability, shuffling walk, persistent, fine tremor or inability to sit still, difficulty breathing or swallowing, severe skin rash, yellowing of the skin or eyes, irregular heartbeat, and addiction.
 Therefore, these drugs should only be used when necessary, and only for a short period of time.